Financing your home renovation

 1. Home equity loans

-A home equity loan will reduce the available equity in your home, so you’ll be less able to take out these kinds of loans in the future.
-You’ll also have to make monthly payments on a home equity loan in addition to the mortgage you’re already paying.
-Banks use the amount you want to borrow and the length of your loan term to calculate your monthly rate.
+A home equity loan reduces the available equity in your home and requires you to make monthly payments alongside the original mortgage you’re already paying.
+Lenders use the amount you want to borrow and the length of the loan term to calculate your monthly rate.

-For example, a home renovation loan of $21,000 at 6% interest would cost around $230 a month if you paid it off in 10 years.
-If you paid it off in 20 years, it would run you $150 a month.
+For example, a home renovation loan of $21,000 at 6% interest would cost around $230 per month if you paid it off in 10 years.
+If you paid it off in 20 years, it would cost $150 per month.

 » READ MORE: Home remodeling ROI: Costs vs. value